yiqunchen/SpikeInference/index.md

 If you use `SpikeInference` for your analysis, please cite our manuscript:

 Chen YT, Jewell SW, Witten DM.
-(2021) [Quantifying uncertainty in spikes estimated from calcium imaging data](https://arxiv.org/abs/2103.07818v1
+(2021) [Quantifying uncertainty in spikes estimated from calcium imaging data](https://arxiv.org/abs/2103.07818). arXiv:2103.0781 [statME].
-). arXiv:2103.0781 [statME].

 ### Bug Reports / Change Requests

 If you encounter a bug or would like to make a change request, please file it as an issue [here](https://github.com/yiqunchen/SpikeInference/issues).

 ### References
 Chen YT, Jewell SW, Witten DM.
-(2021) Quantifying uncertainty in spikes estimated from calcium imaging data ). arXiv:2103.0781 [statME].
+(2021) Quantifying uncertainty in spikes estimated from calcium imaging data. arXiv:2103.0781 [statME].

 Jewell, S. and Witten, D. (2018).
 Exact spike train inference via l0 optimization.
 Ann.
 Appl.
 Stat., 12(4):2457–2482.